systemcraft-labs/decision-intercept-standard/README.md

 ## Founder Role Definition

-The Founder is defined as the originator and steward of the Decision Intercept™ standard.
+The Founder is defined as the originator and long-term steward of the Decision Intercept™ standard.

-This role is not defined by operational execution, but by responsibility for:
+This role is not defined by implementation, deployment, or commercial operation, but by responsibility for:
 - Definition authority
 - Principle preservation
 - Boundary protection

-These roles exist to ensure continuity and integrity of the original definition and are structurally separated from implementation or deployment activities.
+These responsibilities exist to ensure continuity and integrity of the original definition and are structurally separated from any specific implementation or product.

 ---

 ## Capital Principles

-This standard is defined independently of capital structures.
+Decision Intercept™ is defined independently of capital structures.

-Financial participation, where present, does not imply authority to redefine, reinterpret, or override the core definition of Decision Intercept™.
+Financial participation, sponsorship, or licensing does not imply authority to redefine, reinterpret, or override the core definition of the standard.

 - Revenue does not precede responsibility
-- Scale does not precede control clarity
+- Scale does not precede clarity of control
 - Neutrality precedes growth

 Mandatory monetization of individual users is explicitly excluded by design.